Senator Chris Nybo has served in served in the

 Utilities, Judiciary, Revenue, Transportation, and Criminal Law

-committees.
 He previously served in the House of Representatives, and

 before that was an Elmhurst Alderman.

-While in the Legislature, Nybo successfully led
+In the Legislature, Nybo has successfully led

 efforts expanding the availability of life-saving allergy medicine for school